Akuli/3d-game-experiment/README.md

   of the wall before the each-frame-running collision check.
 Current workaround is to not make the players go so fast that this would happen at 30fps.
 (Yes, I know that 30fps is really slow for any gamer)
-- It's possible to create very high piles of guards by collecting and dropping them.
-Then walking through the pile removes some of the lower guards while leaving the top guards there.
-This is intended, but a somewhat broken thing is that some very high-floating guards can be picked up again without actually touching them.
+- Unpicked guards that are far above ground can be picked up again without actually touching them.
 The reason is that guards are ellipsoids (stretched balls) that also have a hidden lower half, but the collision checking isn't aware of that lower half.
+Unpicked guards can be put high up by either dropping many guards to exactly the same place or jumping and dropping.

 ## Feature Ideas